Liquid-Surf/solid-compound/docs/architecture/scenarios.md

 ### Web Developer

 This web developer is creating the to-do app in *regular* MVC manner.
+This is only for demostrative reasons.
+Of course this section will not cover the above user stories that require the Solid protocol.

 #### First Iteration (Basics)